SharePoint/sp-dev-docs/docs/embedded/getting-started/enable-sharepoint-embedded.md

 <img width="917" alt="image" src="../images/SharePointEmbeddedToS-3.jpg">

-**Step 5:** Select the check box and click on the enable button to begin using SharePoint Embedded application on the tenant.
+**Step 5:** Select the check box and click on the enable button to begin using your SharePoint Embedded application on the tenant.

 <img width="915" alt="image" src="../images/SharePointEmbeddedToS-4.jpg">

-SharePoint Embedded application is now available for use on your tenant.
+Your SharePoint Embedded application is now available for use on your tenant.

 <img width="914" alt="image" src="../images/SharePointEmbeddedToS-5.jpg">